 We used to join together with the other denominations in town for special events like Christian Aid Week.
 We can join hands again for the benefit of our young people.

-We have an exciting future ahead and we hope the new Rector will want to help us meet this challenge.
+We have an exciting future ahead and we hope the new Rector will enable us to meet this challenge.

 Our Vision for the Future